appressoas/invoke_extras/README.md

 ## Requirements
 Requires python 3.
 Only tested with python 3.4.
+This has been tested on OSX and Linux, and it will most likely not work on Windows without some patching.

 ## Development